milworm/Backbone.RenderManager/README.md

 		(new v1).render();

 		setTimeout(function() {
-			(new v2).render(); // renders second view and automatically removes View "v1" and unbinds events }, 5000);
+			(new v2).render(); //renders second view and automatically removes View "v1" and unbinds events }, 5000);
 	});
 ```